St. Louis hail storm history

 St. Louis City·NOAA NCEI Storm Events Database·~75-day publication lag

-St. Louis experiences its highest hail risk during April, May, and June, when organized mesoscale convective systems and bow echoes track northeast from the Plains.
-March and July represent secondary risk months.
-These spring squall lines can produce widespread hail across the region despite the relatively low recorded event frequency in the immediate city boundaries.
+St. Louis experiences its highest frequency of hail events during April, May, and June, when mesoscale convective systems and bow echoes move northeast from the Plains with greatest intensity.
+Secondary activity occurs in March and July.
+The organized nature of these spring squall lines means that when hail does occur, it often affects multiple neighborhoods across the city in a single event.

 Annual frequency — last 10 years